Genuinely Multipartite Entanglement vias Shallow Quantum Circuits: Result

-\textit{Robustness of $k$-CGE}.
-From Eq.(\ref{eq4}) all the $k$-connection biseparable states consist of a convex set $\mathcal{S}_k$.
-This allows for verifying a general entanglement near to $k$-CGE $|\Phi\rangle$ by using linear entanglement witness \cite{HHH96,HHH} defined as
+From Eq.(\ref{eq4}) all the $k$-connection biseparable states constitutes a convex set $\mathcal{S}_k$.
+This allows to verify a general entanglement near to a given $k$-CGE $|\Phi\rangle$ by using linear entanglement witness \cite{HHH96,HHH} defined by